dwf/rescued-scipy-wiki/Cookbook/MayaVi/ScriptingMayavi2/MainModules.rst

 Another way to display vectors fields is to use the Streamline module.

-We consider here others Plot3D files: postxyz.bin & postq.bin that you can download [`http://www.vtk.org/files/VTKTextbook/Data.tgz`_ here].
-You can find some screenshots using these files on the VTK home page [`http://www.vtk.org`_ here].
+We consider here others Plot3D files: postxyz.bin & postq.bin that you can download `here <http://www.vtk.org/files/VTKTextbook/Data.tgz>`_.
+You can find some screenshots using these files on the VTK home page `here <http://www.vtk.org>`_.

 You can set several parameters for this module: for instance, the type of the streamline (tube, ribbon or line) with its properties, and the "seed".